 Back to Top

 Our goal and purpose is to provide a place for the old west action shooter to have FUN in a SAFE shooting environment.
-Our range officers/posse marshals are trained Range Safety Officers.
+Many of our range officers/posse marshals/shooters are trained Range Safety Officers and range owners.
 Members work weekly throughout the shooting season on the range making improvements.
-We want to make Gun Fire in the Hills one of the best old west style ranges in the country.
+We strive to make Gun Fire in the Hills one of the best old west style ranges in the country.
 (We've been told by many people visiting that we already are there!)
-We strive to make our shooting scenarios not over complicated without being boring.

 Back to Top